arkalia-luna-system/Arkalia-luna-logo/docs/misc/reddit-post-content.md

 <div align="center">

-**I built a logo generator that creates 5 emotional variants in 0.016 seconds - with Docker, FastAPI, and real-time monitoring**
+**I built a logo generator that creates 11 styles × 10 variants (110 logos) in 0.016 seconds - with Docker, FastAPI, and real-time monitoring**

 </div>